Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JESTER'S FUNERAL (GERMANY)

 A cool power/thrash metal act of both the modern and classic school with dark overtones; "Quick Silver Light" is a nice proficient take on the Black Album sound mixed with "remnants" from the 80's American power/thrash metal heritage.
 The guys move in a heavy mid-pace with crunchy guitars and good mid-ranged clean vocal performance not far from James Hetfield which takes a slight alternative edge on the balladic passages ("Traveller").
 "Time Bomb" is a cool more intense galloping thrasher partly cancelled by the semi-balladic/semi-doomy "Brontosaurus 666".
 The speedy surprises are not over yet, and here comes another more energetic number: "Quick Silver Light", to bang the head.
 Finally a full-blooded ballad arrives: "To Fall Asleep", a good achievement in the field with very nice emotional vocal performance.
 Edgier more riffy thrash of the steam-roller type comes crushing on "Private Demon" and "Where Dark Deep Waters Flow", but "Astrocry" speeds up once again scoring high in the lead department.
-The final "Dorian" adds an interesting keyboard background and shifts away from the dominant approach into epic/folk waters, a slighlty underwhelming exit from this very good album which will also remind you of early Brainstorm and another German act of more recent times: Psychotron.
+The final "Dorian" adds an interesting keyboard background and shifts away from the dominant approach into epic/folk waters, a slightly underwhelming exit from this very good album which will also remind you of early Brainstorm and another German act of more recent times: Psychotron.

 "Fragments of an Exploded Heart" would be quite a disappointment being strictly for the modern metal lovers coming with a more abrasive guitar sound well shown on the opening "The Exploded Heart" which is an energetic more modern-sounding power/thrasher with gruff death metal vocals added to the main ones which are exactly the same as the ones on the previous efforts.
-Then follows a string of just average modern numbers with a lot of groove, a "trap" which the guys have avoided so well before, a situation saved by the mush faster "Morons At The Speed Of Light" which, despite its "moronic" title, is a fast crusher "flirting" with a couple of classical motives in a good lead/classic "duel" manner.
+Then follows a string of just average modern numbers with a lot of groove, a "trap" which the guys have avoided so well before, a situation saved by the much faster "Morons at the Speed of Light" which, despite its "moronic" title, is a fast crusher "flirting" with a couple of classical motives in a good lead/classic "duel" manner.
 The rest goes back to the boring trite patterns failing to produce another highlight, consequently pulling this album seriously down at a time when classic metal was quite strong seeing the guys moving quite a bit away from thrash, and even power, metal.

 Labyrinth Full-length, 1999